Take on the ultimate challenge and photograph in the smallest analog film format!

 Original Minox film cartridges are available on the Internet, but are usually expensive.
 They are considered collector’s items, not used material, and are sold for 15 $ to 30 $ each.
 You have to wait for good opportunities.
 But we still have at least one cartridge from the first film we bought (so make sure you get the empty cartridge back after developing).

-Slit a film and the cartridge
+Slit a film and put it in the cartridge

 As it is difficult for a beginner to visualize this process in concrete terms, I have written detailed instructions with lots of pictures.